Compilers Tutorials/Papers Libs/Sources Newsgroups FAQ Forums/Lists

 FST 4.0 Modula-2 compiler with Mide3de2 v1.1: Installer-package for Windows bundling two freeware products.
 The file is about 1.5MB and offers html-docs and an uninstall-option.
 Also included are several libraries including an object oriented package similar to the Turbo C++ library and the alternative library for the compiler by Pat Terry.
-Users of Windows 2000 please read this.
+Note: Some users of Windows 2000 and Vista have reported problems, the package is not compatible with Windows 7/8 and will not be updated to be usable with these operating systems.
+Please note that most Modula-2 compilers from the DOS days can easily be used inside programs emulating their original environment.
+Try DOSBox for a start.

 M2Latex is a package to help you in translating and pretty printing Modula-2 sources to LaTex.
 I hope we can make a version for Linux available as the program was developed for SunOS4 and does not compile on Linux boxes at the moment (Any C-people out there willing to help?).